NixOS/rfcs/rfcs/0000-rfc-process.md

 1. Does this RFC strike a favorable balance between formality and agility?
 2. Does this RFC successfully address the aforementioned issues with the current informal RFC process?
-3. Should we retain rejected RFCs in the archive?

 [PEP]: http://legacy.python.org/dev/peps/pep-0001/